Skip to main content

 Methodology and Sources

-The statistics in this article are compiled from published reports by market research firms (Grand View Research, Allied Market Research, Mordor Intelligence, Juniper Research, Fortune Business Insights), government agencies (NPCI, FDA, FBI), industry organizations (GS1, National Restaurant Association), and surveys conducted by cybersecurity and technology companies (Statista, eMarketer, Ivanti, Abnormal Security, Blue Bite, Scantrust).
+The statistics in this article are compiled from published reports by market research firms (Grand View Research, Allied Market Research, Mordor Intelligence, Juniper Research, Fortune Business Insights), government agencies (NPCI, Banco Central do Brasil, FDA, FBI), industry organizations (GS1, National Restaurant Association, American Library Association), and surveys conducted by cybersecurity and technology companies (Statista, eMarketer, Ivanti, Abnormal Security, Blue Bite, Scantrust).

 Where exact 2026 figures are not yet published, we use the most recent available data (typically 2023-2025) and clearly note the source year.
 Market projections are based on published CAGR estimates from the cited firms.